Repulsive $\Lambda$ potentials in dense neutron star matter and binding energy of $\Lambda$ in hypernuclei: admixture in neutron star matter

 together with the baryon number conservation and the charge neutrality condition,

 where

 are the chemical potentials of the matter constituents, and $\rho_i$ ($i = n, p, e, \mu$) are the corresponding densities.
 The total energy density $\tilde{\mathcal{E}}$ is given as

 where $\tilde{\mathcal{E}}_N$ is the nucleon energy density, and $c$ is the speed of light.
-The energy densities of electrons $\tilde{\mathcal{E}}_e$ and muons $\tilde{\mathcal{E}}_\mu$ are assumed to be the Fermi gas.
-For the energy density of nucleons $\tilde{\mathcal{E}}_N$, we use the SLy4 parameter set~\cite{Chabanat:1997un}, which is constructed to reproduce the microscopic calculation of the EOS for pure neutron matter~\cite{Wiringa:1988tp} and is in good agreement with the pure neutron matter EOS from the $\chi$EFT up to the next-to-next-to-next-to-leading order (N3LO)~\cite{Drischler:2020hwi,Burgio:2021vgk}.
+The energy densities of electrons $\tilde{\mathcal{E}}_e$ and muons $\tilde{\mathcal{E}}_\mu$ are assumed to be those of the Fermi gas.
+For the energy density of nucleons $\tilde{\mathcal{E}}_N$, we use the SLy4~\cite{Chabanat:1997un} and BSk24~\cite{Goriely:2013xba} parameter sets.
+Both are in good agreement with the pure neutron matter EOS from the $\chi$EFT up to the next-to-next-to-next-to-leading order (N3LO)~\cite{Drischler:2020hwi,Burgio:2021vgk}.
+SLy4 is a softer EOS with the maximum neutron star mass of 2.06$M_\odot$ compared to BSk24 with 2.28$M_\odot$.

 In Fig.~\ref{fig:ChemicalPot}, we compare the minimal chemical potential of $\Lambda$, $\mu^0_\Lambda$, and $\mu_n$ in the neutron star matter as a function of the normalized baryon density $\rho/\rho_0$.
-In the left panel, we confirm that the minimal $\Lambda$ chemical potential of Chi3 is larger than the neutron chemical potential at $0\leq\rho/\rho_0\leq5$ as reported in Ref.~\cite{Gerstung:2020ktv}.
-On the other hand, by using the $\Lambda$ potentials of LY-IV and HP$\Lambda$2, $\Lambda$ hyperons are found to admix in neutron stars in the density range $2$--$3\rho_0$, as found in the phenomenological models with hyperons~\cite{Glendenning:1991es, Schaffner:1995th,Balberg:1997yw,Baldo:1999rq, Vidana:2000ew} causing the softening of the EOS.
+In the top panel, we confirm that the minimal $\Lambda$ chemical potential of Chi3 is larger than the neutron chemical potential at $\rho/\rho_0\leq5$ as reported in Ref.~\cite{Gerstung:2020ktv}.
+On the other hand, by using the $\Lambda$ potentials of LY-IV and HP$\Lambda$2, $\Lambda$ hyperons are found to admix in neutron stars in the density range $2$--$3\rho_0$, as found in phenomenological models with hyperons~\cite{Glendenning:1991es, Schaffner:1995th,Balberg:1997yw,Baldo:1999rq, Vidana:2000ew} causing the softening of the EOS.
+In the bottom panel, all the $\Lambda$-potential models are found to exhibit the appearance of $\Lambda$'s in neutron stars, representing that the appearance of $\Lambda$'s depends on the model of the nucleonic EOS.